 Catherine Zobal Dent, Ph.D.

-Catherine Dent’s first book, Unfinished Stories for Girls, will be published by Fomite Press in 2014.
-Her short fiction has appeared in literary journals such as the Harvard Review, North American Review and PANK; and she won the Charles Johnson Award for Student Fiction while finishing her Ph.D. at Binghamton University in 2006.
+Catherine Dent’s Unfinished Stories for Girls, a collection of 16 stories, came out with Fomite Press in May 2014, and her work has appeared in the Harvard Review, North American Review, PANK and elsewhere.
 Many of her stories are set on the eastern shore of Maryland, where Dent grew up on the Tuckahoe River, surrounded by miles of corn and soybean fields.
-Since then, she has lived in North Carolina, California, Massachusetts, New York and Pennsylvania, with stints in England and Italy.
-Current writing projects include Jubilee, a novel, and Polyester, a creative nonfiction book about through-hiking the Appalachian Trail.
+Since then, she has resided in North Carolina, California, Massachusetts, New York and Pennsylvania, with stints in England and Italy.
+Current writing projects include Jubilee, a novel, and Falling, a creative nonfiction book about through-hiking the Appalachian Trail.
 A speaker of French and Italian, Dent is also collaborating on a translation of works by the French short story writer Cyrille Fleischman.